James Mingus

-James J. Mingus (born 1964) is a United States Army general who has served as the vice chief of staff of the Army since 2024.
-He was previously the director of the Joint Staff from 2022 to 2024, director for operations of the Joint Staff from 2020 to 2022, and commanding general of the 82nd Airborne Division from 2018 to 2020.
-A native of Iowa, he enlisted in the Iowa Army National Guard before being commissioned through the Reserve Officer Training Corps.
-He is a graduate of Winona State University and the United States Army War College.
+James J. Mingus (born 1964) is a retired American general who last served as the 39th vice chief of staff of the United States Army from 2024 to 2026.

+A native of Iowa, he enlisted in the Iowa Army National Guard in 1981 before being commissioned from Winona State University's Army Reserve Officers' Training Corps in 1985.
+He later served in the 75th Ranger Regiment.
+Mingus has had multiple deployments to Iraq and Afghanistan during his career.
+His commands included the 4th Brigade Combat Team from 2010 to 2013 and the 82nd Airborne Division from 2018 to 2020.
+Mingus then served on the Joint Staff, including as director of operations from 2020 to 2022, and as director of the Joint Staff from 2022 to 2024.

 Early life and education

-A native of Spencer, Iowa, he first enlisted in the Iowa Army National Guard in 1981 and was commissioned in 1985 through the Army Reserve Officers' Training Corps while he was studying at Winona State University.
-Mingus was commissioned as a second lieutenant in the Army's Field Artillery branch, and later became an infantryman in 1987, when he began active duty.
+A native of Spencer, Iowa, he enlisted in the Iowa Army National Guard in 1981 and was commissioned in 1985 through the Army Reserve Officers' Training Corps while he was studying at Winona State University.
+Mingus was commissioned as a second lieutenant in the United States Army's Field Artillery branch, and later became an infantryman in 1987, when he began active duty.
 He also later graduated from the U.S. Army Command and General Staff College and the U.S. Army War College.